jamesonweber/gitconfig/README.md

 - `git del-file-log src/full-path/some-file-name.ext`
   - Shows the commit log for a deleted file in the repository
   - This is useful for finding a commit / PR a file was deleted in
-  - It can be used with `git del-file-log` to find the full path(s) the file lived in while it was used
+  - It can be used with `git del-file-path` to find the full path(s) the file lived in while it was used

-- `git del-file-log some-file-name.ext`
+- `git del-file-path some-file-name.ext`
   - Shows the full path(s) a deleted file lived in while it was used

 - `git publish`